Standard User Guide

 Pre-installed packages within Noteable

 The coding environments available in Noteable have a wide range of libraries pre-installed, which you can access throughout a subscription.
-To check which packages are included in each notebook server, log into a notebook server, you can open a Terminal and run the pip list command, or alternatively open a notebook and run !pip list to list all of the Python libraries in the notebook server you are running.
-For more information on how to access and use the terminal, refer to the subsection labelled The terminal.
-To view a high-level description of the available notebook servers in Noteable, visit the Notebook contents section in the Resources area: our different notebook servers.
+To view a high-level description of the available notebook servers in Noteable, visit the Notebook Description section in the Resources area.
+This section provides detailed descriptions of our different notebook servers.

 How can I install my own packages on Noteable?